 If a dose is missed:

-- Most people need only one dose of this medicine.
+- Most people need only 1 dose of this vaccine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using any other medicines given through your nose, or any medicine that weakens the immune system (such as steroids, radiation, or cancer treatment).
 This vaccine may not work as well if you are also using these medicines.
 Your doctor may still want you to get the vaccine because it can give you some protection.